• Skip to primary navigation

 • ¼ cup mayonnaise

-• 1 tsp.
-Dijon mustard
+• 1 teaspoon Dijon mustard

-• 2 Tbsp. minced red bell pepper
+• 2 tablespoons minced red bell pepper

-• 1 Tbsp. minced chives
+• 1 tablespoon snipped chives

-• ⅛ tsp. paprika
+• ⅛ teaspoon paprika

-• Salt and pepper, to taste
+• Salt and pepper

 Instructions

-1. Place chopped eggs, mayonnaise, mustard, bell pepper, chives and paprika into a medium bowl and stir well to mix.
+1. Place chopped eggs, mayonnaise, mustard, bell pepper, chives, and paprika into a medium bowl and stir well to mix.
 Season with salt and pepper.

 2. Serve cold.

-• Prep Time: 5 mins
+• Prep Time: 5 minutes

-• Cook Time: 0 mins
+• Cook Time: 0 minutes

 • Category: Spread